 Ritual allows us to enter sacred space with awareness to flow.
 There is often a point of focus at the center of a ritual in present time that helps us to reclaim our spirituality.
-Performing ritual is simply a tool to reawaken this aspect of our being because in it provides a signal to the body to begin physiological and energetic changes to initiate change by aiming for an altered state of consciousness conducive to self-exploration and reprogramming.
+Performing rituals is simply a tool to reawaken this aspect of our being.
+Carrying out rituals provides a signal to the body to begin physiological and energetic changes to initiate change by aiming for an altered state of consciousness conducive to self-exploration and reprogramming.

 During a dance ceremony, participants have experienced visions, healings and even ecstasy.
 Dance therapy is a form of movement therapy that is often used to help both health professionals and individuals dealing with illness.

 The movement and expression of emotions through dance rituals, creates positive changes in their attitudes and even their will to live.
 The best thing about dance is that you can do it anytime and without training or spending a lot of money.

 Oil pulling is very popular right now, but it is actually an ancient Ayurvedic ritual.
 It’s a pretty simple process.
 You simply put a teaspoon of oil in your mouth, then you swish it around pulling it through your teeth for about 15-20 minutes.
 The oil – you can use coconut oil, sesame oil or sunflower oil – cleans your teeth and mouth by activating enzymes to draw out the toxins.

 Be sure to spit the oil out when you are done.
 Don’t swallow it!
 Spit into the trash or outside in the grass so you won’t clog your sink.

 Then, you can gently massage your gums and teeth with your finger.
 A side benefit of oil pulling is that you may notice whiter teeth.